Universumgames/expoll_server/API.md

 ## Poll-Endpoints

+### Retrieve polls

+To retrieve all polls the user has access to or to retrieve data from a specific poll data either no additional data is required or the poll id needs to be send.
+When passing no additional data, only essential information is passed, like the name, admin information, number of participants, last updated and the description.
+When retrieving a single poll by passing the poll ID all information about the poll is retrieved.
+The information passed, additional to "basic" information (sent when passing no data), are the available options to select from, all Votes the User made and all Votes by the other users.
+[Information about voting](#vote-endpoints)

 ### Create a Poll

 To create any kind of Poll basic settings are needed like the name of the poll and the type of the poll (String, Date, DateTime) and the number of vote each user can choose simultaneously.
 As admin the current user (identified via [loginKey](#login-method)) is used, which is the only one to edit this poll.